⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Palo Alto Networks

-A cybersecurity leader offering a broad portfolio including next-generation firewalls, cloud security (Prisma Cloud), and security operations.
+A broad cybersecurity platform vendor offering next-generation firewalls, cloud security (Prisma Access), and extended detection and response.

 Zscaler